shageman/cobratest/README.md

 ## Example

-There are sample #cobra folder structures in `spec/examples`.
+There are sample #cbra folder structures in `spec/examples`.
 Here is an example run when changing a file in component `C`:

     ± |master ✗| → bin/cobratest ~/workspace/cobratest/spec/examples/letters/A
     /Users/stephan/workspace/cobratest/spec/examples/letters/B/test.sh